 - Turn the fish sticks every few minutes until all four sides are browned.

-- Serve with lemon slices, tartar sauce, or some may even like these with ketchup!
+- Serve with lemon slices or with ketchup!

 I’m not sure exactly why but this blog is loading extremely slow for me.
 Is anyone else having this issue or is it a problem on my end?
 I’ll check bасk lateг on